 Athletic Field and Track Complex

-Keystone College will mark another milestone in its progressive history with the installation of a $3.1 million synthetic all-weather athletic field and track.
+Keystone College has marked another milestone in its progressive history with the installation of a $3.1 million synthetic all-weather athletic field and track.
 This athletic venue will bring direct benefit to the 600 plus students who participate in intercollegiate sports and intramurals, build school spirit and pride, and enhance the overall residential experience for our students.

-The 360’ x 240’ field, with an eight lane track, will be located above Ned Boehm Field and adjacent to Keystone’s Sugar Shack.
-The project also includes refurbishment of a current high-use field, construction of a small storage building with restroom facilities, and enhancements to outdoor recreational opportunities offered within Keystone’s Woodlands Campus.
+The 360’ x 240’ field, with an eight lane track, is located above Ned Boehm Field and adjacent to Keystone’s Sugar Shack.
+The project also included refurbishment of a current high-use field, construction of a small storage building with restroom facilities, and enhancements to outdoor recreational opportunities offered within Keystone’s Woodlands Campus.

 - Division III Men’s and Women’s Soccer, Men's and Women's Track and Field, and Field Hockey